Harvard Graduate School of Design: Executive Education

 Executive Education operates within GSD providing professional development classes.
 The Advanced Management Development Program in Real Estate (AMDP) is a year-long executive development course open to established real estate professionals.
 Upon graduating from AMDP, participants are full-fledged Harvard University Alumni.
 Throughout the year, Executive Education offers short duration programs in the fields of architecture, urban planning, design, and real estate to a diverse audience of learners.

 Student body

 As of 2012–2013, there were 878 students enrolled.
 362 students or 42% were enrolled in architecture, 182 students or 21% in landscape architecture, 161 students or 18% in urban planning, and 173 students or 20% in doctoral or design studies programs.
 Approximately, 65% of students were Americans.
 The average student is 27 years old.
 GSD students are represented by the Harvard Graduate Council (HGC), a university-wide student government organization.
 There are also several dozen internal GSD student clubs.

 Research and publications

-In addition to its degree programs, the GSD administers the Loeb Fellowship, and numerous research initiatives such as the Zofnass Program for Sustainable Infrastructure.
+In addition to its degree programs, the GSD administers the Loeb Fellowship, and has hosted numerous research initiatives such as the Zofnass Program for Sustainable Infrastructure and TUT-POL: Transforming Urban Transport - The Role of Political Leadership, led by Diane E. Davis and Lily Song.
 The school publishes the bi-annual Harvard Design Magazine, Platform, and other design books and studio works.
+Since 1935, the institution has presented the Wheelwright Prize, an international architecture traveling fellowship.